Shopify/mobile-buy-sdk-android/README.md

 Errors for either a `QueryGraphCall` or `MutationGraphCall` request are defined by the hierarchy of the `GraphError` abstraction, which represents critical errors for query execution.
 These errors appear in the `GraphCall.Callback#onFailure` callback call.
 The error codes include:

-- `GraphError`: `GraphCall` can't be executed due to unknown reason
+- `GraphError`: `GraphCall` can't be executed due to an unknown reason
 - `GraphCallCanceledError`: `GraphCall` has been canceled
 - `GraphHttpError`: `GraphCall` executed but the HTTP response status code is not from the 200 series
 - `GraphNetworkError`: `GraphCall` can't be executed due to network issues, such as a timeout or the network being offline